relaycorp/fanqiang-poc/gateway/README.md

 ## Deploy to GCP

-The server is ready to be deployed to a VM instance on Google Cloud Platform (GCP), using a Let's Encrypt certificate automatically provisioned by the web server (Caddy).
+This server is ready to be deployed to a VM instance on Google Cloud Platform (GCP), using a Let's Encrypt certificate automatically provisioned by the web server (Caddy).
+The tunnel will be available at `wss://${DOMAIN_NAME}/tunnel`.

 ### Prerequisites